 About the Home

 Ndanai Small Home is a residence for disabled children next to the Ndanai Primary School in the Kericho region.
 This small home was established by the government in 1986, but later closed for lack of funds.
-It was reopened in 2003 under the leadership of current manager Justus Tanui.
+It was reopened in 2003 under the leadership of manager Justus Tanui.
 It consists of dorms and toilets for children, plus a kitchen and dining facility, a physiotherapy room, office space, and a well.
-In 2013, 21 boys and 18 girls lived in the residence, with 10 more on the waiting list whose disabilities were too severe for the existing staff to take on.
-Two staff assist Tanui in operating the residence, while two special education teachers assist the children who are integrated into the classes across the schoolyard.
-Currently, there are 27 boys and 23 girls in the home.
+Currently, there are 20 boys and 16 girls living in the residence.
+Two staff assist operating the residence, while two special education teachers assist the children who are integrated into the classes across the schoolyard.

 • A government-paid physiotherapist from another project ABW has supported also assists children at Ndanai.
 Other volunteer physiotherapists with ABW have helped with assessments and therapy plans.

 • Manager Justus Tanui has incorporated adapted games/competitions to allow disabled children to participate in physical activities, and has received several awards for his work.